 8. SUMMARY OF FACT(S): The Army Discharge Review Board considers applications for upgrade as instructed by Department of Defense Instruction 1332.28.

-The applicant requests an upgrade to honorable.
+The applicant requests an upgrade to honorable along with a RE code, SPD code and a narrative reason change.
 The applicant's Army Military Human Resources Record (AMHRR), the issues, and documents submitted with the application were carefully reviewed.